Home Improvement

 As we mentioned at the start, different people prefer different things.
 A 20-year-old design student probably won’t like the tacky wallpaper that your aunt Sheila said you simply must cover the living room with.

 However, it’s impossible to know exactly what your prospective tenants prefer, and it’s not really practical to decorate the house differently every time a new person moves in.
 Don’t worry!
 The key is choosing things that appeal to as wide a range of people as possible.
-That’s why the best course of action when trying to add value to your property is to avoid your personal, or your aunt’s, preferences and keep the decor neutral.
+That’s why the best course of action when trying to add value to your rental property is to avoid your personal, or your aunt’s, preferences and keep the decor neutral.

 An attractive, up to date kitchen is a great selling point.
 So, pay extra attention to it when the time comes.